Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 The pros of composite decking include its eco-friendliness, minimal maintenance requirements, high durability, and extraordinary longevity, especially when compared to wood.
 One of the only drawbacks is the upfront cost, but the savings in maintenance and repair over the life of the deck make up for this initial investment.

 The planks themselves are highly uniform and come in natural shades such as black, gray, beige, and various browns.
 Their design can incorporate raised patterns or designs to keep the surface from becoming slippery.
+Wood grain patterns are popular and remarkably convincing.
+But there’s no need to hide the fact that your decking is composite.
+Ridged composite decking is an attractive and slip-free decking material.

-Advantages Of Composite Decking
+Advantages Of Composite

 The advantages of composite decking extend from the materials and process used to construct it, to the ease of installation and maintenance and on to its exceptional durability and longevity.

 Weatherproof – As an exterior structure, your deck experiences the full range of weather conditions in your area.
-Changes in humidity or temperature can bend or warp wood decking, but composite decking will never warp, swell, or twist.
+Changes in humidity or temperature can bend or warp wood decking, but composite materials will never warp, swell, or twist.

 Virtually Maintenance Free – Wood decks need to be stripped, sanded, and resealed every year.
 Not only does this cost money and use up valuable free time, you need to wait for the right day to perform maintenance or risk damaging your deck.
 An improperly cared for wooden deck will quickly fall into disrepair.